sombrafam/virt-tools/README.md

 ## How to use

+This is tested in ubuntu bionic

 ### KVM scrits

-- cd into the kvm folder and run 'setup_kvm_tools.sh'
+- cd into the kvm folder and run 'setup_kvm_tools.sh' That will install all dependencies and configure your environment
+- run spawn-vm with the desired arguments, e.g.: spaw-vm --name generic --vcpus 1 --mem 2048 --disk 30 --series bionic
 - Instance password is 'tijolo22'